CONP-PCNO/conp-documentation/CONP_FAQ.md

 First, ensure your have [Boutiques](https://pypi.org/project/boutiques/) installed with [Docker](https://www.docker.com/) or [Singularity](https://singularity.lbl.gov/).

-If you have never used Boutiques in the past, ensure to go through the following [tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb#reusing_tools).
+If you have never used Boutiques in the past, you can go through the following [tutorial](https://nbviewer.jupyter.org/github/boutiques/tutorial/blob/master/notebooks/boutiques-tutorial.ipynb#reusing_tools).

 Tools/pipelines can be run on Boutiques based on their Zenodo ID as follows: